adaanene/Web_Solution_with_Wordpress/project_6.md

 4. Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)

-5. Run `curl ifconfig.me` to find your Web server's public IP address and copy it
+5. Run `curl ifconfig.me` to find out your Web server's public IP address and copy it

 6. Try to access from your browser the link to your WordPress `http://<Web-Server-Public-IP-Address>/wordpress/`